Decoding Multi-Layer Flooring

 Vinyl Sheet, Sheet Vinyl, or Vinyl Rolls

 Almost all of the collections in this category are constructed of a fiberglass base layer and a foam layer that is injected with air and results in a soft, quiet solution underfoot.
 The print film that provides the design and color is topped with a wear layer that varies in thickness (mils/gauge) and is relative to the price, warranty and subsequent durability.
 A urethane finish layer that protects against scratches, scuffs and stains tops off the construction.
-For added sound absorption, water resistance and stability, consider Beauflor’s BlackTex HD collection or Tarkett’s TruTex collection that include a textile backing and additional warranty features.
+For added sound absorption, water resistance and stability, consider Beauflor’s BlackTex HD collection which includes a textile backing and additional warranty features.

 Luxury Vinyl Planks and Tiles (LVT and LVP)